retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

                                                 'event_name': 'action',
                                                 'event_timestamp': 'datetime'})

-As you see, ``raw_data_schema`` argument maps fields ``user_id``, ``event_name``, and ``event_timestamp``
+As we see, ``raw_data_schema`` argument maps fields ``user_id``, ``event_name``,
-with the corresponding field names from your sourcing dataframe.
+and ``event_timestamp`` with the corresponding field names from the initial dataframe.

-Another common case is when your dataframe has some important columns which you want to be included in the eventstream. ``raw_data_schema`` argument supports this scenario too with a help of ``custom_cols`` key.
+Another common case is when your DataFrame has some additional columns that you want to be included in the eventstream. ``raw_data_schema`` argument supports this scenario too with the help of ``custom_cols`` key value.
 The value for this key - is a list of dictionaries, one dict per one custom field.

 A single dict must contain two fields: ``raw_data_col`` and ``custom_col``.
 The former stands for a field name from the sourcing dataframe, the latter stands for the corresponding field name to be set at the resulting eventstream.

-Suppose we use a dataframe ``df3`` similar to the previous ``df2`` but extended with ``session`` column which we want to be used in the eventstream as ``session_id`` column.
-Here's an example how we can do this.
+Suppose the initial DataFrame now also contains a session identifier.
+``session_id`` column.
+In that case, ``raw_data_schema`` supports the following method to handle ``session_id`` support:

 .. code-block:: python